snotskie/ttrpg/site/src/index.md

 **Epic Storytelling:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell a rousing story or give a rousing speech.
 Each other character who hears the story or speech gains a Blessing Die.

-**Epic Awkwardness:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell an embarrassing story or perform an embarrassing dance.
-Each other character who hears the story or witnesses the dance becomes Uncool.
+**Epic Awkwardness:** Up to once per session, when your pool of Blessing Dice has a total combined worth of at least $10$, you may tell an cringy joke or perform an embarrassing dance.
+Each other character who hears the joke or witnesses the dance becomes Uncool.

 !!! details "DM Note: Replacing Abilities"
     Mechanically, there is no way for a character to lose or replace a Ability.
 However, you and your player may feel it is narratively appropriate to reflect their character's growth in response to powerful story events.
 How you rule the change of Abilities is up to you, as the best approach can vary from story to story.